w3c/webextensions/proposals/cg-wg-relationship.md

 ## Summary

-This is an initial proposal of how the WebExtensions Community Group (WECG) and WebExtensions Working Group (WEWG), collectively the WebExtensions Groups, should organize their work and collaborate on the advancement of a common browser extension platform.
-It details what work happens in each group, how proposals move from WECG incubation or other groups into spec text, and how we plan to publish the resulting specifications.
+This document describes  how the WebExtensions Community Group (WECG) and WebExtensions Working Group (WEWG), collectively the WebExtensions Groups organize their work and collaborate on the advancement of a common browser extension platform.
+It details what work happens in each group, how proposals move from WECG incubation or other groups into spec text, and how resulting specifications are published.
 This document is a working draft that is meant to drive discussion.
 Several items below are explicitly flagged as needing group agreement before we treat them as settled process.

 ## Background and Motivation